xbouteiller/gminfillsql/Readme.md

 - Dry weight
 <br> </br>

+### Numerical features are:
+- Length of the leaf or needle
+- Width of the leaf or needle
+- Thickness of the leaf or needle
+- Fresh weight
+- Output weight
+- Dry weight
+<br> </br>

 ### Five choices are available:
--1.
-Instantiate or complete a data base, features of every individual are asked but you can let empty cells -2.
-Modidy some value
+- 1.Instantiate or complete a data base, features of every individual are asked but you can let empty cells
+- 2. Modidy some value
--3.
-Create or complete a second table within the db containing informations (campaign, site, X & Y coordinates, temperature, hygro)
+- 3. Create or complete a second table within the db containing informations (campaign, site, X & Y coordinates, temperature, hygro)
--4.
-Modify or complete a whole feature, it is possible to do it for a specific site or from a unique key number to the end -5.
-Exit, print a summary and save a csv file
+- 4.Modify or complete a whole feature, it is possible to do it for a specific site or from a unique key number to the end
+- 5. Exit, print a summary and save a csv file